Eindhoven city trip

 Even more important is the Dutch Design Week (DDW) in Eindhoven.
 Each year the Dutch Design Week (DDW) takes place in October.
 Designers from all over the world present their work and ideas in more than 100 locations across the city.

-Glow, light festival
+Glow, annual light festival in Eindhoven

 Another link to the history of the city and therefore to Philips, is Glow, which is a light art festival held annually in November in Eindhoven.
 Thecity centre is illuminated in all kinds of artistic ways.